Noisy Non-Adaptive Group Testing: A (Near-)Definite Defectives Approach: Proof of Theorem (Z-Channel)

 \subsection{Achievability via Noisy DD}

-Recall the $Z$-channel of Definition \ref{def:chanmod}.
+Recall the Z-channel of Definition \ref{def:chanmod}.
 We first describe a noisy DD algorithm for this model.

-\fbox{ \parbox{0.95\columnwidth}{ \textbf{Noisy DD algorithm for the $Z$-channel noise model:} \begin{enumerate} \item For each $j \in [p]$, let $\Nneg(j)$ be the number of negative tests in which item $j$ is included.
+\fbox{ \parbox{0.95\columnwidth}{ \textbf{Noisy DD algorithm for Z-channel noise:} \begin{enumerate} \item For each $j \in [p]$, let $\Nnegj$ be the number of negative tests in which item $j$ is included.
 In the first step, we fix a constant $\alpha \in (\rho,1)$ and construct the following set of items that are believed to be non-defective:

-The remaining items, $\PDhat = [p] \setminus \NDhat$, are believed to be ``possibly defective''. \item For each $j \in \PDhat$, let $\Ntilpos(j)$ be the number of positive tests that include item $j$ and no other item from $\PDhat$.
+The remaining items, $\PDhat = [p] \setminus \NDhat$, are believed to be ``possibly defective''. \item For each $j \in \PDhat$, let $\Npposj$ be the number of positive tests that include item $j$ and no other item from $\PDhat$.
 In the second step, we estimate the defective set as follows:

 \end{enumerate} } }